BetaHydri/RC4_AD_Check/README.md

 - **Backup**: Ensure you have AD backups before making changes
 - **Compatibility**: Verify that all applications support AES encryption
 - **Staged rollout**: Consider fixing objects in phases rather than all at once
+- **Monitor authentication**: Use `klist` to verify that RC4 tickets are no longer issued
+- **NTLM limitation**: Remember that this tool only addresses Kerberos encryption; NTLM authentication is not affected
+- **Event monitoring**: Monitor Windows Security logs (Event IDs 4768, 4769) for authentication issues after remediation
+- **Legacy applications**: Some older applications may require additional configuration to work with AES-only settings

 ## Troubleshooting